 Library Fee - Charges to students each semester for using and to maintain the Library (Learning Resource Center) and its services.
-(This fee is waived for non-commuting students).

 Tuition Fee - Charges per credit hour for each course taken during a semester.

 Audit Fee - Charges to audit a course.
 No credit hours and no grade will be earned by auditing a course.